bomonike/bomonike.github.io/networking.md

 ASAv (ASA Virtual) firewall image for security/FTD lab testing.

 <a target="_blank" rel="noopener noreferrer" href="https://www.linkedin.com/pulse/taking-control-outbound-network-requests-macos-nino-bilic-iztcc/">BLOG</a>:
-To block malware from sending data home.
+To block malware from sending data home, block sensitive apps from sending data out.

 Firewalls built-in to macOS are turned OFF by default.
 Turning the application-level firewall at Settings > Network > Firewall <strong>only blocks incoming</strong> (not outgoing) traffic and only “per installed app”.